-White Paper on Aspirin: 1st result of the Technology cooperation between SEQENS and RONDOL announced in March.
+White Paper on Aspirin: 1st result of the technology cooperation

 Aspirin formulation is very well documented but has not really been changed for decades.
 So we decided to investigate the possible improvement in bioavailability in order to foster both its known usages and its repurposing for cancer or cardio vascular applications.